Dog and owner camping beside a mountain lake at sunset.

 This rhythm supports recovery without removing the sense of adventure.

-What Multi-Day Trips Teach Us About Partnership
+What Multi-Day Trips Teach Us About Partnership?

 Multi-day adventures reveal a lot about the relationship you have with your dog.